Visit Us Today!NEW SUMMER TOUR HOURS!

-The Bushwhacker Museum is located in the lower level of the Nevada Public Library building on the northwest corner of the historic Nevada Courthouse Square.
-Get Directions Here!
+The Bushwhacker Jail is located at 321 N. Main St. while the Bushwhacker Museum is one block south in the lower level of the Nevada Public Library building on the northwest corner of the Nevada Courthouse Square.

 The Bushwhacker Museum takes great pride in preserving the memories of Vernon County, Missouri.